ravyn120/Slither.io-Bots/README.md

 # Slither.io-Bots
-Slither.io bots made with the rattlesnake lib using socket.io
+Slither.io bots made with the rattlesnake lib using node websocket